albankora/aws-cdk-bootstrap/README.md

-# Welcome to your CDK TypeScript project!
+# AWS-CDK TypeScript Bootrtrap Project

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`CdkStack`)